 So how have they done it?

-Even before the pandemic, the company had started investing in collaboration tools, hardware and security protocols to better enable remote working, so that ~20% of staff were already virtual.
+The company had started investing in collaboration tools, hardware and security protocols to streamline remote working, so that ~20% of staff were already virtual.

-This investment was accelerated by the pandemic but, after listening to employees (referred to as ‘colleagues’ internally) through surveys, Amex discovered that, while most liked the flexibility to work from home, many missed the in-person collaboration.
+This investment was accelerated by the pandemic but, after listening to employees through surveys, Amex discovered that, while most liked the flexibility to work from home, many missed the in-person collaboration.

 Under the new model, Amex colleagues can “work form anywhere” for 30 days of the year, 80% can work remotely day-to-day, and 99% are eligible for hybrid work.